Choose your language: English, 日本語(Japanese), or use the Google translation:

 In other words, the confirmation page of the form must have the DOM elements whose id are 'tweet-sig-in' and 'tweet-sig-out'.

 It is possible to manually let users do this work without using this add-on, but please imagine if you can easily make the explanation understood.
 It must be difficult.
 Certainly this add-on performs a special action of using the specific ids, but to explain it, it is enough to just say "install this add-on and press a button".
 That is the merit of this add-on.

 A button image is necessary when explaining to users.
 In such applications you can freely use (download or upload) the image of the button.
 The icons of various sizes are placed below.

 16x16 , 32x32 , 96x96 .

 Let me answer some of the possible questions.

-A. At first it was only for Twitter.
-It was easy to implement.
-Because I want to use on Facebook by all means, I realized it in a tricky way.
+A. It was easy to implement.
+Facebook was supported for a while, but because of some limitations, I gave up supporting.
 Regarding Google+, it seems that we do not have an API to post comments in the first place.
 According to volunteer efforts, Mastodon could be implemented in a format similar to Twitter, but it is not major and so I didn't support it.

 A. If you can post just by placing a button on the page, a malicious third party will be able to tweet arbitrary comments using scripts.
 It is normal to open another tab or window to avoid that.
 If you have to return the data from that tab, the level of an add-on is necessary (apart from being pre-built of the tab, such as supporting 'postMessage').